 IELTS Listening Practice Test 5

-The Listening section assesses candidates on their attention to detail, ability to classify the main idea and active listening Then candidates must understand that there is no shortcut to success, a dedicated IELTS Listening practice is necessary for candidates to excel in the IELTS examination.
+The Listening section assesses candidates on their attention to detail, ability to classify the main idea and active listening skills.
+The candidates must understand that there is no shortcut to success; dedicated IELTS Listening practice is necessary for candidates to excel in the IELTS examination.

 1. What is Robert Kirkman discussing in the radio conversation?